ox-runtime/ox/docs/automated_testing.md

 ```

 ## Testing with C
-You can write your tests using any testing framework, and compile and run them in the usual way.
+You can write your tests using any testing framework for C, and compile and run them in the usual way.

 Here's a quick start guide.
 Please check the [documentation](https://github.com/ox-runtime/ox-sim-driver/tree/main/include) for a complete reference to `ox_sim.h`.